zayKenyon/VALORANT-rank-yoinker/README.md

  Alternatively if you have python 2 installed run `python3 main.py`

-If you are compiling the code yourself and do not want to install [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701), you must reply with 'n' to the prompt when initially running the code or disable colours in the config
+If you are running the code directly and do not want to install [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701), you must reply with 'n' to the prompt when initially running the code or disable colours in the config

 ### Tutorial
 https://www.youtube.com/watch?v=nts1OsuFSTw